jiridj/classic-models-graphql/docs/setup.md

 # Setup Guide

+## Postman Collection

+A complete Postman collection is available at `Classic-Models-GraphQL.postman_collection.json`.
+Import this into Postman to get all queries and mutations pre-configured with:
+- Automatic token extraction from login responses
+- Collection variables for base URL and authentication tokens
+- All requests organized by entity (Authentication, Products, Customers, etc.)
+- Example variables for testing

+To use:
+1. Open Postman
+2. Click Import
+3. Select `Classic-Models-GraphQL.postman_collection.json`
+4. Update the `baseUrl` variable if needed (default: `http://localhost:5001/api/classic-models/v1`)
+5. Run the "Login" request to automatically set tokens
+6. All other requests will use the token automatically

 ## Prerequisites

 1. **IBM API Connect for GraphQL Account**: Sign up for IBM API Connect for GraphQL and obtain your domain and instance ID